topclaudy/eloquent-mutators/README.md

      */
     public function register()
     {
-        //Register your custom mutators extensions.
+        //Register your custom accessors/mutators extensions here.
-        //You may also override the default mutators.

-        Mutator::extend('mutator_name', function($model, $value, $key){
+        Mutator::extend('extension_name', function($model, $value, $key){
-            //DO STUFF HERE
+            //DO STUFF HERE AND RETURN THE VALUE
         });
     }
 }
 ```
-As you can see, the model, the attribute's value and the attribute's name are passed to the closure, allowing you to access other attributes of the model and manipulate and return the desired value.
+As you can see, the model ($model), the attribute's value ($value) and the attribute's name ($key) are passed to the closure, allowing you to access other attributes of the model to compute and return the desired value.

 ## Built-in accessors/mutators